Peugeot maker PSA's car revenue returns to growth after lockdowns

-PARIS (Reuters) - Peugeot maker PSA Group on Wednesday posted a 0.8% decline in its third-quarter sales, though revenue from its core autos division returned to growth after slumping during coronavirus lockdowns.

-The turnaround comes ahead of PSA’s merger with Fiat Chrysler (FCA), due to close early next year, although a resurgence in the COVID-19 pandemic could lead to fresh restrictions on movements and stores in Europe before then.
+PSA has performed better than some rivals after dealerships swung back into action in France and elsewhere from June, a potential boost ahead of its merger with Fiat Chrysler Automobiles (FCA), due to close early next year.

+But a resurgence in the COVID-19 pandemic is clouding prospects for the coming months, and France is bracing for a possible renewed month-long lockdown.

-PSA’s shares were down 2.8% in early trading, even though the group beat expectations on revenue by a wide margin, analysts at Jefferies said.
-Other French stocks were falling, as the country braces for a possible renewed lockdown.
+PSA shares were dragged 3.6% lower by 0900 GMT, even though the Peugeot and Citroen maker beat quarterly expectations on revenue by a wide margin, analysts at Jefferies said.

-Under CEO Carlos Tavares, PSA has focused increasingly on its more expensive and profitable models, helping it ride out falls in sales volumes.

-PSA reported overall sales at 15.5 billion euros ($18.3 billion) for the July-September quarter, down 0.8% from a year earlier.
-Automotive revenue rose 1.2% to 12 billion euros, after ending the first half of the year down 35.5%.
+PSA’s overall sales totalled 15.5 billion euros ($18.3 billion) in July-September, down 0.8% from a year earlier.
+But automotive revenue rose 1.2% to 12 billion euros, after ending the first half of the year down 35.5%.

+Financial chief Philippe de Rovira said September had ended on a strong note with a good order book, adding PSA planned to nudge up production in the fourth quarter versus a year earlier.

+Car inventories were 25% lower year-on-year in the third quarter, as PSA tries to avoid getting stuck with excess stock.

 The group’s $38 billion merger with FCA, set to create the world’s fourth largest carmaker under the name “Stellantis”, is due to close in the first quarter of 2021.

-They are set to win antitrust approval for the merger from the European Commission, sources told Reuters this week.
+The companies are set to win European Union approval for the merger, sources told Reuters this week.

+De Rovira declined to say whether PSA and FCA would speed up their merger if a decision came this year.

-The companies said on Wednesday they had pressed on with one more step in the process, after their boards agreed PSA could sell up to a 7% stake in car parts maker Faurecia.
+The companies have pressed on with one more step in the process, after their boards agreed PSA could sell up to a 7% stake in car parts maker Faurecia.

-The proceeds will be distributed to Stellantis shareholders in cash, alongside a distribution-in-kind of the remaining Faurecia stake - a structure aimed at preventing Stellantis from gaining control of Faurecia.
+The proceeds will be distributed to Stellantis shareholders in cash, alongside a distribution-in-kind of PSA’s remaining Faurecia stake - a move aimed at avoiding antitrust opposition that might have arisen if Stellantis controlled Faurecia.

 ($1 = 0.8461 euros)